One of the most beloved holiday activities in NYC is seeing the festive department store window displays.

 Now located on 34th Street, Macy’s decorates the windows that run along the Broadway side of the store.

 Since the early years, Macy’s has chosen a unique theme each year.
-The theme for 2023 has yet to be announed.
+2025 themes will be revealed later, however last year theme was 'Give Love'.

 In 2021, the window displays told the story of a reindeer named Tiptoe who dreams of flying with Santa for Christmas.